Reckless Driving Violations and Penalties

 • exceeding the speed limit by a certain amount.

-With per reckless driving laws, the prosecution just needs to prove the driver's conduct comes under one of the specific definitions.
-It isn't necessary for the prosecution to prove that the conduct also qualifies under the general definition of reckless driving.
+With per se reckless driving laws, the prosecution only needs to prove the driver's conduct comes under one of the specific definitions.
+The prosecution doesn't need to prove that the conduct also qualifies under the general definition of reckless driving.

 Reckless driving is one of the more serious traffic offenses a person can commit.
 In most cases, reckless driving is a misdemeanor criminal offense.
 However, certain aggravating factors can sometimes elevate a reckless driving charge to a felony.